The Government of Canada and the Canada School of Public Service are committed to providing Web sites that respect the privacy of visitors.

 The School collects your name, e-mail address, telephone number and billing address, as well as information about the job that you hold (your classification group and level, your job title), the identifying number that your sponsoring organization has assigned to you (such as your personal record identifier, your military service number or your RCMP regimental number), your language of work, the course or training that you want to take, the results of your training and the department that you work for.
 If you are a federal public servant, some or all of this information may be sent to the School by your department or agency or you may provide it yourself.
 The School may also ask you for information about any special needs that you have or, depending on your learning and training needs, collect information about your aptitude for language learning or your prior learning experiences.

-The School also collects information about your training experience, your thoughts, opinions and recommendations.
+The School also collects information about your training experience, such as your comments, opinions and recommendations.
 If you prefer, you can remain anonymous when you fill out a course, program or event evaluation.

 The School may have some of your personal information on paper, such as paper records of assessments of your language aptitude or previous training with another employer.